nyvyn/nyvyn.github.io/_notes/2024-05-08-ai-that-can-learn.markdown

 ## In-context learning

-Given the constraints of static model weights, we resort to manipulations of the data fed to the LLM during runtime, ahead of any questions or tasks posed to the model.
+Given the constraints of static model weights, manipulations of the data fed to the LLM during runtime are employed, ahead of any questions or tasks posed to the model.
 This pre-processing forms what is known as the context window, which could range widely from just 4,000 tokens to upwards of a million tokens.

-This method of "in-context learning" allows ephemeral adjustments based on the provided context, but comes with a significant long-term cost.
+This method of "in-context learning" enables ephemeral adjustments based on the provided context, but it comes with a significant long-term cost.
 Each interaction or turn in a conversation necessitates the retransmission of this context—this not only increases operational demands but also exacerbates cost inefficiencies over time.